xiangzhi/psi-wiki/Writing-Components.md

 Because they may include source components, subpipelines implement the [`ISourceComponent` interface](#SourceComponents) and complete when all of their child source components have completed.
 If a `Subpipeline` contains _no_ source components then it completes (calls `notifyCompletionTime`) at startup, and therefore behaves as a purely reactive component.

-Subpipelines have their own `Scheduler`, but unless otherwise specified, share the parent's global `DeliveryPolicy`.
+Subpipelines have their own `Scheduler`, and unless otherwise specified, adopt a `DeliveryPolicy.Unlimited` [default delivery policy](Delivery-Policies).

 If not explicitly started via `Run()` or `RunAsync()`, subpipelines start when the parent pipeline starts - just as a normal component.
 They may also be created and started dynamically at runtime.